ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/06-empirical-comparison.md

 Mergesort (@sec:mergesort).

-For Quicksort and Mergesort, two versions are compared: the basic implementation, and an optimized version that falls back to Insertion sort for sublists of length below 20.
+For Quicksort and Mergesort, two versions are compared: the basic implementation, and an optimised version that falls back to Insertion sort for sublists of length below 20.

 The various sorting algorithms are shown for random integer arrays of sizes being multiples of 10.